We are no longer accepting submissions. We look forward to next year's contest!

 Presentations should be framed for an intellectually engaged and religiously-oriented audience.
 Academic approaches and methods are encouraged to the extent they enhance understanding of the texts under consideration, and Professor Szubin was fond of drawing on lessons from art, comparative religion, archaeology, literature and linguistics.
 Ultimately, though, submissions should deliver religious insight to those reading and listening.
 In other words, a successful submission will not only address a textual problem with rigor but also offer thought-provoking implications for Jewish learning, thought and/or practice.
 Such implications should be made explicit, showing how we might apply the submission’s insights to the study of Tanakh, halakhah and Jewish practice, hashkafah and theology, liturgy or other Jewish fields.

-All submissions should be submitted to firstname.lastname@example.org, in Microsoft Word format, by June 30th, 2018.
+All submissions should be submitted in Microsoft Word format, by June 30th, 2018.
 Final decisions will be made by mid-September.

 Prizes and administrative details

-Submissions will be judged by a special committee of scholars assembled by Mechon Hadar.
+Submissions will be judged by a special committee of scholars assembled by Hadar.
 Judges will assess submissions based on the quality of the presentation, the strength of its scholarship and the power of its religious insight.
-The winner of the Ateret Zvi prize will receive $5,000 and be expected to attend a special event held in honor of the winning submission, which will be shared with a live audience in November 2018.
-Full-time staff and faculty of Mechon Hadar, judges and their immediate family members are ineligible to submit.
+The winner of the Ateret Zvi prize will receive $5,000 and be expected to appear in person at a special event held in honor of the winning submission, in New York City, on Sunday, November 11th.
+Travel from abroad is not covered for this purpose and prize money will need to be directed to that.
+Full-time staff and faculty of Hadar, judges and their immediate family members are ineligible to submit.